CocoaPods/guides.cocoapods.org/source/making/getting-setup-with-trunk.html.md

  * After a successful lint pushes the Pod converted to JSON to trunk
  * Trunk will generate the canonical JSON representation of your library

-Once the library has been added trunk will submit a webhook to other services alerting it of a new CocoaPod, for example [CocoaDocs.org](http://cocoadocs.org).
+Once the library has been added trunk will submit a web hook to other services alerting it of a new CocoaPod, for example [CocoaDocs.org](http://cocoadocs.org).

 ### Adding other people as contributors